TheresaLui/SelfHelpContent_v2/articles/microsoft.azurestack/azurestack-operator-adminportal.md

 # Azure Stack Administrator Portal

-There are two portals in Azure Stack: the Administrator portal and the User portal (sometimes referred to as the tenant portal).
-Azure Stack operators use the Administrator portal for day-to-day management and operations of Azure Stack.
+To access the administrator portal, you only need to go the portal URL and sign in as an Azure Stack operator.
+Most support questions related to the Administrator portal are covered in the following steps.

 ## **Recommended Steps**

-To access the administrator portal, browse to the portal URL and sign in by using the credentials of an Azure Stack operator.

 * For multi-node integrated systems, the portal address varies based on the region name and fully-qualified domain name (FQDN) of your Azure Stack deployment.
 It will match the pattern: `https://adminportal.<REGION>.<FQDN>`
 * Verify [DNS name resolution](https://docs.microsoft.com/azure-stack/operator/azure-stack-integrate-dns) is working